nuncostans/rails_yevtushenko/README.md

   - [x] UA.
 - [x] Add emails.
 - [ ] Add gems:
-  - [ ] Add devise to your project through User model
+  - [x] Add devise to your project through User model
-    - [ ] Add relation one-to-one between User and Account models (User must have one account).
+    - [x] Add relation one-to-one between User and Account models (User must have one account).
-    - [ ] Change logic for ordering products, you should send email about order to registered user’s email. (current_user.email).
+    - [x] Change logic for ordering products, you should send email about order to registered user’s email. (current_user.email).
+    - [ ] add smt like *admin*, one who can edit products and images.
-  - [ ] Add paperclip to product model.
+  - [x] Add paperclip to product model.
-    - [ ] Provide ability to upload image(s) to product.
+    - [x] Provide ability to upload image(s) to product.
     - [ ] If you add ability to add many images to product you will get a bonus)
   - [ ] Integrate devise and omniauth with google (bonus task, not required).